justinleewells/pogo-optimizer/README.md

 Next, check your network settings for your internal ip address.
 Mine was 10.0.1.3.
 Since that was my internal ip address, I'm going to visit 10.0.1.3:3000/ca.pem to accept the certificate.

 After accepting the certificate, open Pokemon GO on your phone.
 After you can see your character walking around, go to localhost:3000 on your laptop.
 Enjoy.

+## TODO

+* Remove Pokemon after they have been transferred
+* Make client usable while catching Pokemon

+## Feature Requests/Suggestions

+I'd love to hear what feature requests and suggestions you all have, so feel free to shoot me an email.